SimpleRules/jekyll-now/quotes.md

 > I devote energy to just 2 things: when I am with patients and when I am doing something new.

 > Humans like to **have** choices.
 They don't like to **make** choices.

+> All great endeavours begin with strong emotions - Dr S

 ### Steve Jobs